Economic Rescue Balloons Past $1 Trillion as Talks Resume

 The Senate was convening the rare weekend session with the aim of drafting the package Saturday, holding an initial vote Sunday and winning Senate passage on Monday.

+“This is not a political opportunity, this is a national emergency," he said.
+"It's time to come together, finalize the results of our bipartisan discussions and close this out.”

+McConnell said he wants to pass the aid package “as quickly as humanly possible.”

-“We need to act with urgency, we need to act with significance, we need to act with boldness,” White House legislative affairs director Eric Ueland told reporters.
+It was a sentiment shared by White House legislative affairs director Eric Ueland.
+“We need to act with urgency, we need to act with significance, we need to act with boldness,” he told reporters.

 Despite the enormous pressure on Washington to swiftly act, the challenges are apparent.
 Lawmakers and administration officials labored late into the evening Friday over eye-popping sums and striking federal interventions, surpassing even the 2008-09 bank bailout and stimulus.